dwschneider43/CS-320-Software-Test-Automation/README.md

 ## Notes
 I will update this repository throughout the course as I complete new assignments and refine my work.
 This will eventually become part of my larger CS portfolio.

+# Module Eight Reflection

+Working through the projects in this course helped me get a much better understanding of what it takes to build software that is both functional and reliable.
+The biggest thing I took away is how important testing is at every step.
+Writing unit tests forced me to think about edge cases, invalid inputs, and how my code behaves when something unexpected happens.
+By validating inputs, keeping methods focused, and using tests to confirm behavior, I can make sure my code is secure and does what it’s supposed to do.

+Interpreting user needs was another major part of the work.
+I learned to break requirements down into smaller, testable pieces so I could focus on what the user needs the program to do.
+Instead of guessing, I relied on the requirements to guide the logic, the structure of the classes, and the test cases.
+This helped me stay aligned with the intended functionality and avoid adding things that weren’t necessary.

+When it comes to designing software, I’ve found that planning ahead makes everything easier.
+Thinking through the structure, keeping things modular, and separating responsibilities helped me write cleaner code and made testing a lot simpler.
+Designing with testing in mind also pushed me to write methods that were predictable and easier to validate.
+Overall, these projects helped me build a more disciplined approach to writing software that’s maintainable, testable, and aligned with real requirements.